How to Build a Customer Base for a Home Improvement Business

 The list goes on and on.
 But what you can see by the examples above is there are subtle differences.
 The first step is to figure how who exactly you should be marketing to.
 Then get the word out at the right time.
 Finally, by marketing smarter you’ll attract the right customers instead of any customer.
 Get started now!
 Create your smarter marketing strategy using the step-by-step process outlined below.

-Ok, so how do I market my home improvement business?
+Ok, so how do I build a customer base?

 - Targets your potential customers.